wayne214/react-native-cardview-wayne/README.md

 maxCardElevation | Number | if not set, equals the ``` cardElevation ``` default
-radius | Number | the border radius of the card view backgroundColor | String | the background color of the card view
+radius | Number | the border radius of the card view backgroundColor | String | the background color of the card view style | Object | set style of the card view